 HeartFlow is a medical technology company transforming the diagnosis and treatment of heart disease.
 We’re uniquely positioned at the intersection of healthcare and technology, leveraging cutting-edge technology to improve our product.
 Artificial intelligence, deep learning, cloud computing and computational fluid dynamics aren’t buzzwords to us – they’re foundational to our company and the engine driving the continuous evolution of our products.

-The HeartFlow Analysis starts when a patient undergoes a standard coronary Computed Tomography (CT) scan at a hospital or imaging center.
+The HeartFlow FFRCT Analysis starts when a patient undergoes a standard coronary Computed Tomography (CT) scan at a hospital or imaging center.
 The CT images are securely uploaded to our cloud.
 Next, we use advanced algorithms incorporating artificial intelligence to build a personalized, digital model of that patient’s coronary arteries.
 Our team of highly trained analysts then inspects this model, making any needed edits.
-Once this patient-specific model is completed, the HeartFlow process applies physiologic principles and computational fluid dynamics to compute the blood flow and FFRCT values at every point in the model.
+Once this patient-specific model is completed, the HeartFlow pathway applies physiologic principles and computational fluid dynamics to compute the blood flow and FFRCT values at every point in the model.
 Throughout the process, we follow rigorous and well-established protocols to ensure consistent processing for every patient – no matter which site the data comes from.

-The completed HeartFlow Analysis is a color-coded, digital 3D-model of the heart, reflecting the impact that blockages have on blood flow.
+The completed HeartFlow FFRCT Analysis is a color-coded, digital 3D-model of the heart, reflecting the impact that blockages have on blood flow.
 This model can be viewed both on web browser and on mobile.
-The entire process for receiving a HeartFlow Analysis is conducted non-invasively, fits in with your current workflow and leverages the convenience of cloud computing for easy, and secure, data exchange.
+The entire process for receiving a HeartFlow FFRCT Analysis is conducted non-invasively, fits in with your current workflow and leverages the convenience of cloud computing for easy, and secure, data exchange.

 At HeartFlow, we apply the latest in artificial intelligence (AI).
 One of the most exciting areas in the field of artificial intelligence is image analysis, with major advances in recent years in areas such as facial recognition and image searching.
 HeartFlow uses this same technology – an advanced form of AI called deep learning – to analyze CT images and help create a personalized digital model for each patient.